JacobChamie/SSHAIO/README.md

 Serial SHell Arduino Input/Output
 ---------------------------------

-!!Needs ethernet sheild, or an SD card module for Version 0.0.2 Onwards!!
+Needs ethernet sheild, or an SD card module for Version 0.0.2 Onwards

 This is a "shell" which can be used to do certain tasks on the Arduino microcontroller.